RRH Saxa Vord: Reactivation as RRH

 In September 2017, the Ministry of Defence confirmed that £10 million would be invested in Saxa Vord to reactivate the site as a Remote Radar Head.
 The move will provide better coverage of the airspace to the north of the UK, in response to increased Russian military activity.
 Work began in October 2017 to move a Lockheed Martin AN/TPS-77 L-band radar from RRH Staxton Wold in North Yorkshire to Saxa Vord.

 During January 2018, Chief of the Air Staff, Air Chief Marshal Sir Stephen Hillier visited the site to inspect progress and the new radar reached initial operational capability.
 It was expected to reach full operational capability by the end of 2018.

-As part of a major upgrade of RRH sites around the U.K. the MOD began a programme titled HYDRA in 2020 to install new state of the art communications buildings, radar towers and bespoke perimeter security.
+As part of a major upgrade of RRH sites around the UK the MOD began a programme titled HYDRA in 2020 to install new communications buildings, radar towers and perimeter security.

 Nobody will be permanently based at Saxa Vord, but regular visits will take place for maintenance purposes.

-Some of the former base facilities are now in use as the Saxa Vord distillery and the proposed SaxaVord Spaceport.
+Some of the former base facilities have now been redeveloped into new roles.
+Planning permission for the SaxaVord Spaceport was initially denied by Historic Environment Scotland citing the damage to the surviving World War Two structures; however, in January 2022 the objection was withdrawn, stating "We recognise the benefits that this development will bring to the community in Unst".
+Construction and static fires have subsequently taken place, with an orbital launch expected sometime in 2025.
+The Saxa Vord distillery is also located on the site.